kilar95/Data-Analysis---Cyclistics-/README.md

 Dec_21 <- read.csv("C:/Users/ilari/Documents/COURSERA/R/case_study_1/trips_2021/202112-divvy-tripdata/202112-divvy-tripdata.csv")
 ```

+### Checking column constistency
-Then, before combining the dataset into one single file, I checked the column consistency by ensuring that the columns of the datasets matched perfectly with each other.
-In order to do so I used the following code.
+Then, before combining the dataset into one single file, the column consistency was checked by ensuring that the columns of the datasets matched perfectly with each other.

 ```
 # making sure all the columns of the datasets match perfectly before combining the datasets into one single file